cyanChill/CSC-59005-Code-Challenge/README.md

 Visualization of Search: Starting from A[2] since our list is of length 6
 ```
-↓: Points to entry at 'midind'; ▼: Points to 'midentry'; •: Points to entry at 'midind' and 'midentry'
+↓: Points to entry at 'midind'
+▼: Points to 'midentry'
+•: Points to entry at 'midind' and 'midentry'

     ↓ ▼
 1 2 2 3 4 5
 ```